InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ## The DBMS

 The Convirgance DBMS streamlines database operations by abstracting complex implementation details into a simple, robust interface.
-By handling the heavy lifting of connection management and transaction safety, developers can focus on their core application logic by simply providing a data `source` and using the straightforward `query` and `update` operations.
+By handling the heavy lifting of connection management and transaction safety, developers can focus on their core application logic by simply providing a `DataSource` and using the straightforward `query` and `update` operations.

-### Parameter Binding.
+## Parameter Binding

-Parameter binding in Convirgance uses named parameters (prefixed with :) to securely integrate values into SQL queries.
+Parameter binding in Convirgance uses named parameters (prefixed with `:`) to securely integrate values into SQL queries.
 Values are bound using a `JSONObject`, eliminating the need to count and align traditional ? placeholders.
 For example, `:userId` in your query would match with the `userId` field in your binding object.

 ```java
 DBMS dbms = new DBMS(source);